git-town/git-town/documentation/development/testing.md

 which is undesirable.
-To circumvent this problem, Git Town allows to mock the Git remote by setting the Git configuration value `git-town.test-remote-url` to the respective value.
+To circumvent this problem, Git Town allows to mock the Git remote by setting the Git configuration value `git-town.testing.remote-url` to the respective value.